This post may contain affiliate links. Read our disclosure here.

 Make a Plan

-This will be our 5th year having a family garden and every year we tackle a few different vegetables and add a few more rows.
+This will be our 10th year having a family garden and every year we tackle a few different vegetables and add a few more rows.
 This year we are going back a bit to make things more doable on a busy schedule.
-We are going to go over gardening in small spaces tomorrow, but for most of us an 8 ft x 8ft bed will provide plenty of vegetables for a family.
+For most of us an 8 ft x 8ft bed will provide plenty of vegetables for a family.
 So don’t use the size of your yard as a reason to not garden.
 Now is the time to plan how large you want go, what area of the yard is the best for sunlight and even what you want to plant.
-Without a plan the next few steps won’t work, so get out some paper and pretend to be your great grandfather for a minute (mine always had a small pad planning out next years garden while in the middle of this years crop).
+Without a plan, the next few steps won’t work, so get out some paper and pretend to be your grandfather for a minute (mine always had a small pad planning out next years garden while in the middle of this years crop).

 Things to plan and even research now: